 Probiotics essentially strengthen our immunity by releasing substances that can kill the bad bacteria.
 In conditions such as atopic dermatitis, commonly known as eczema, the redness and bumps are due to the body’s immune response to the infection-causing bacteria.
 Eliminating the harmful bacteria can help reduce the immune response and, subsequently, the redness and tenderness.
 A study conducted in Mexico found over 42 clinical trials in which probiotics helped improve skin conditions.
 The researchers concluded that probiotics were useful in treating inflammatory skin conditions such as acne and dermatitis and recommended that larger population studies be conducted in this area.2

 Lactobacillus and Bifidobacterium spp are considered the most useful in treating such skin conditions.
-They can be found in fermented foods such as yogurt, kefir, sauerkraut, miso and in foods such as garlic, barley, banana, onions, and tomatoes.
-Supplements of these good bacteria are also available.
-However, you should take them only under the guidance of a physician.
+They can be found in fermented foods such as yogurt, kefir, sauerkraut, miso and in foods such as garlic, barley, banana, onions,

 More Than Just Skin-Deep

 As long as 80 years ago, skin specialists theorized a connection between the gut and skin via the gut–brain–skin route.
 They suggested that through gut bacteria, inflammation in our body could reflect our emotional states, e.g. anxiety.
 In other words, high-stress emotions could compromise the intestinal lining, leading to toxins from diet being released into the blood stream and causing undesirable inflammatory reactions such as breakouts on skin.
-If you’ve had an attack of acne before a test, a date, or even before your period, this could be one reason.The presence of beneficial bacteria, in turn, can improve the integrity of the intestinal lining, reducing toxins and the subsequent inflammatory reactions.3 So, having a bowl of yogurt, a natural probiotic, might be the smartest thing to do if you’re stressed out and need to control that breakout.
+If you’ve had an attack of acne before a test, a date, or even before your period, this could be one reason.The presence of beneficial bacteria, in turn, can improve the integrity of the intestinal lining, reducing toxins and the subsequent inflammatory reactions.3 So, having a bowl of yogurt, a natural probiotic, might be the smartest thing to do if you’re stressed out and need to

 You not only benefit from eating probiotics.
 They can also be used directly on the skin in the form of topical creams.
 When probiotics are applied directly on the inflamed part of skin, they may act in two ways.